Choosing the right health care provider for pregnancy and childbirthPrenatal care - health care provider; Pregnancy care - health care provider

 An obstetrician (OB) is a doctor who has special training in women's health and pregnancy.

-Obstetricians specialize in both caring for women during pregnancy and labor and delivering their babies.
+OB doctors specialize in both caring for women during pregnancy and labor, and delivering their babies.

 Some OBs have advanced training in caring for high-risk pregnancies.
 They are called maternal-fetal medicine specialists, or perinatologists.
 Women may be advised to see an OB specialist if they:

 - Have a pre-existing medical condition